8 Smart Tips Every Caregiver Should Know

 It’s really important for caregivers to have some time for themselves, Hunt says, whether it’s to get a haircut, go to a niece’s wedding, or fit in some exercise.
 Going for a walk or to your favorite SilverSneakers class will help you relieve stress—and ultimately be a better caregiver.
 You might even be eligible for a free gym membership!
 Click here to check your eligibility.

-Need short-term care around-the-clock while you are on vacation or during your own hospitalization?
-“Skilled nursing and assisted-living facilities offer respite stays of one to two weeks for a reasonable fee,” Korpics says.
+Need short-term care around-the-clock while you are on vacation or need to tend to your own health needs?
+Many skilled nursing and assisted-living facilities offer respite stays of one to two weeks for a reasonable fee, Korpics says.
 Check out aplaceformom.com to find respite care.

 8. Share Time Beyond Caregiving

+Try to spend time with your loved one talking about something other than their health concerns, Foreaker says.
 Caregiving is tough and stressful at times, but it’s also incredibly rewarding, Foreaker says.
-Although her nursing background has helped her prepare, she encourages that anyone can do it as long as their heart is in it.
+Although her nursing background helped her prepare to care for family members, she encourages that anyone can do it as long as their heart is in it.

 Check Your SilverSneakers Eligibility Instantly